-BERLIN (AP) – Former Germany captain Birgit Prinz retired from soccer on Friday, ending a stellar career that included two World Cup and five European titles.
+BERLIN (AP) – Germany's football federation says former women's national team captain Birgit Prinz is retiring from the sport for good, ending a storied career that included two World Cup and five European titles.